 - Use the API.
 An API, or application programming interface, allows different software to communicate with one another on the back end.
 First, you’ll need to enable the Google Business Profile API so that your Google reviews can be visible on your website.
 Once it’s enabled, you can follow these steps to display all reviews or a specific review, as well as reviews from specified locations.
 Additionally, you can reply to reviews or delete a review reply.
 In other words, this functionality is control over your Google reviews on your website domain.

 Important Rules for Your Reviews Page

 Having reviews embedded on your website isn’t enough to add value to your brand; you’ll need to optimize other aspects of your digital presence to get reviews in the first place.
-First and foremost, make sure your Google My Business profile is updated and optimized to convert.
-You’ll need your GMB profile optimized to get your brand in front of your audience, yes, but you’ll also need your audience to click on the link to your website!
+First and foremost, make sure your Google Business Profile is updated and optimized to convert.
+You’ll need your GBP profile optimized to get your brand in front of your audience, yes, but you’ll also need your audience to click on the link to your website!

 Leaving a review is your audience’s way of adding their voice to your brand and communicating their needs directly to your team.
 Whether their review is a five-star rave, a suggestion or even a complaint, it’s important that your audience feels heard.
 Have you ever skipped straight to the one-star review filter and noticed all the negative reviews seemed ignored by the brand and maybe even intentionally buried by them?
 That’s a big red flag, and it has motivated me to find another brand when I’m doing product research.

 If you’re going to have Google reviews on your website, you want to put your best foot forward.
-Here’s how to manage your reviews to make the best impression possible.
+Here’s how to manage Google reviews to make the best impression possible.